previous page back to table of contents next page

 On rare occasions, WISE data exhibit an interesting phenomenon whose nature is unknown.
 A large annulus of W2 pixels, centered roughly on the pixel at coordinates [912,568] (0-indexed, as in IDL) and hereafter referred to as the "resonant pixel," appears then subsequently decays in later frames.
 This halo is usually preceded by a dramatic elevation of signal, colloquially referred to as a "TV test pattern" (also of unknown origin), that appears in both W1 and W2.
 The phenomenon is often accompanied by a W1 latent at approximately the same row as the W2 resonant pixel halo, but on the left side of the array.
 This W1 latent is generally present in strong instances of the W2 phenomenon.

-The following figures illustrate, in chronological order, the forty-two recorded instances of this W2 resonant pixel phenomenon.
+The following figures illustrate, in chronological order, the fifty-two recorded instances of the W2 resonant pixel phenomenon.
 In all figures, each row represents a simultaneously taken set of frames that, from left to right, represent W1, W2, W3, W4, and a three-color image formed using the W1+W2(+W3+W4) frames.
 The frame number in the scan is shown to the far left.
 Icons with open white squares or question marks indicate missing bands of data.
 For example, data taken during the NEOWISE Reactivation period lack W3 and W4 data.

 Figure 1 - Scan 06405b, framesets 218-224.
 Frameset 218, which failed to complete processing and therefore has no color-composite image, shows elevated backgrounds in all four observed bands, which led to most pixels being NaN'ed in W1, W2, and W3.
 The following framesets, 219-224, show the resonant pixel halo in W2 (second image from the left in each row).
+A W1 counterpart of the resonant pixel halo in the form of a latent is also visible at approximately the same row as the W2 feature but on the left side of the array.
+The W1 feature is weaker than the W2 resonant pixel halo and is not always present in other framesets where the latter is seen.

 Figure 2 - Scan 07949b, framesets 230-231.
 Frameset 230, which failed to complete processing and therefore has no color-composite image, shows elevated backgrounds in all three observed bands.
 The following frameset, 231, shows the resonant pixel halo in W2 (second row, second image from the left).

 Figure 3 - Scan 10897b, framesets 118-124.
 Frameset 118 shows elevated backgrounds that led to most of its pixels being NaN'ed.
 The arrays exhibit evidence of the "TV test pattern," where rectangular blocks (horizontal in W1 and vertical in W2, orthogonal in each case to the read-out channels) show elevated signal; in this case, at the top edge of W1 and on the left edge of W2.
 Frameset 119 shows the W2 resonant pixel halo, which decays throughout framesets 120-124.
+The W1 counterpart of the W2 resonant pixel halo is also seen here.

 Figure 4 - Scan 11984a, framesets 146-154.
 Frameset 146 appears normal.
 Frameset 147 shows elevated backgrounds but fails in processing and is not illustrated here.
 Framesets 148-154 show the appearance and decay of the W2 resonant pixel halo.
+The W1 counterpart of the W2 resonant pixel halo is also seen here.

 Figure 5 - Scan 12125b, framesets 146-153.
 Frameset 146 appears normal.
 Frameset 148 has elevated backgrounds and an unusual illumination pattern.
 Framesets 149-153 show the appearance and decay of the W2 resonant pixel halo.
+The W1 counterpart of the W2 resonant pixel halo is also seen here.

 Figure 6 - Scan 48672a, framesets 105-109.
 Frameset 105 has high backgrounds and an unusual illumination pattern caused in part by saturation.
 This frameset also failed to complete processing, so its color-composite image is not available.
 Framesets 106-109 show the decay of the W2 resonant pixel halo.
+The W1 counterpart of the W2 resonant pixel halo is also seen here.

 Figure 7 - Scan 67842b, framesets 097-098.
 Frameset 097 exhibits a "TV test pattern".
 Frameset 098 shows a weak W2 resonant pixel halo.

 Figure 8 - Scan 70877b, framesets 177-178.
 Frameset 177 exhibits a "TV test pattern," and frameset 178 shows a weak W2 resonant pixel halo.
+The W1 counterpart of the W2 resonant pixel halo is also seen here.

 Figure 9 - Scan 73648a, framesets 135-136.
 Like Figures 7 and 8 above, the first frameset shows a "TV test pattern" followed in the second frameset by a weak W2 resonant pixel halo.

 Figure 10 - Scan 77064a, framesets 142-146.
 The first frameset shows a "TV test pattern" followed in subsequent framesets by a W2 resonant pixel halo.
+The W1 counterpart of the W2 resonant pixel halo is also seen here.

 Figure 11 - Scan 77978a, framesets 254-256.
 The first frameset shows a "TV test pattern" followed in subsequent framesets by a W2 resonant pixel halo.

 Figure 12 - Scan 78569a, framesets 148-150.
 The first frameset shows a "TV test pattern" followed in subsequent framesets by a W2 resonant pixel halo.
+The W1 counterpart of the W2 resonant pixel halo is also seen here.

-Figure 13 - Scan 79980a, framesets 134-135.
+Figure 13 - Scan 79980a, framesets 134-136.
 The first frameset shows a "TV test pattern" followed in subsequent framesets by a W2 resonant pixel halo.

 Figure 14 - Scan 80992a, framesets 152-159.
 Frameset 153, where a "TV test pattern" would be seen, failed processing.
 It is followed in subsequent framesets by a W2 resonant pixel halo.
+The W1 counterpart of the W2 resonant pixel halo is also seen here.

 Figure 15 - Scan 81074a, framesets 225-227.
 The first frameset shows a "TV test pattern" followed in subsequent framesets by a W2 resonant pixel halo.
 The diffuse, double-lobed blue feature in frameset 226, coincidentally near the resonant pixel, is the galaxy IC 2574, also known as Coddington's Nebula.